Waxing your cheese can keep your hard cheeses a lot moisture in the end.

 Recommended Cheese Wax:

-- MADE IN THE USA: All paraffin, microcrystalline and natural waxes are sourced domestically.
-All the finished products are also manufactured, lab-tested, and certified in the United States.
+- Made In The USA: All our paraffin, microcrystalline, and natural waxes products are proudly sourced, manufactured, lab-tested, and certified domestically in the United States, ensuring top-quality products and compliance with industry standards.

 2. Wax Brush